• Post a Project

 This is good news in many ways, but only if you, your marketing team, and your PR reps know how to optimize earned media activity for how AI search works.
 Some PR mentions are more impactful for GEO than others, and it’s all evolving extremely quickly.

-Maximizing the impact of your PR campaign strategy requires different tactics from optimizing a PR campaign for human audiences, and it’s even more different from SEO link-building campaigns.
+Maximizing the impact of your PR campaign strategy requires tactics distinct from those for optimizing a PR campaign for human audiences, and it’s even more different from SEO link-building campaigns.
 Instead of trying to directly reach and convince your ideal customers that you’re an authority in your space, you’re trying to send signals to AI engines that inform how they answer questions related to your space.

 This requires working with contributors, platforms, and publication-side editorial teams to produce the types of content assets that AI likes.
 If your agency knows how to land these assets in the right locations, while leveraging the right voice and formatting, then you’ll be primed to surface in the AI answers that matter most to your business.